UAlaska-IT/win_firewall/README.md

 ### firewall
 A firewall provides actions to manage the entire firewall, as when managing all rules with a single action.
 A firewall also internally manages script caches and all resources multiplexed to the firewall, such as whitelists.
 No default action is provided so that all actions must be explicitly specified.
-See the `firewall_rule_whitelist` resource for details on modifying internal state.
+See the whitelist attributes below for details on modifying internal state.

 __Actions__
 Five actions are provided.
-These actions are associated with only the resources that were previously multiplexed with the named firewall.
+These actions are associated with only attributes that were previously multiplexed to the named firewall.
 For example, deleting existing rules will only respect whitelists that were assigned to the current firewall.
-See the `firewall_rule_whitelist` resource.
+All `disable` and `delete` actions will skip managed rules and respect both the rule whitelist, `node['win_firewall']['firewall_to_whitelist_groups']`,  and the group whitelist, `node['win_firewall']['firewall_to_whitelist_rules']`, of the associated firewall.

 * `create` - Post condition is that the named firewall exists and all resources are initialized.
 A firewall must be created before any associated firewall_rule or firewall_rule_state is created.
 * `log_scripts` - Post condition is that all cached scripts are written to the log_file.